hyperledger-labs/zeto/zkp/js/README.md

 $ npm i
 $ npm t

-> zk-utxo-js@0.0.1 test
+> zeto-js@0.0.1 test
 > mocha

+  main circuit tests for Zeto fungible tokens with anonymity without encryption
+    ✔ should succeed for valid witness (39ms)
+    ✔ should fail to generate a witness because mass conservation is not obeyed Proving time:  0.333 s
+    ✔ should generate a valid proof that can be verified successfully (345ms)

+  main circuit tests for Zeto fungible tokens with anonymity with encryption
+    ✔ should succeed for valid witness and produce an encypted value (70ms) ✔ should fail to generate a witness because mass conservation is not obeyed Proving time:  0.372 s
+    ✔ should generate a valid proof that can be verified successfully (383ms)

+  main circuit tests for Zeto fungible tokens with encryption and anonymity using nullifiers
+    ✔ should succeed for valid witness and produce an encypted value (160ms) ✔ should succeed for valid witness and produce an encypted value - single input (108ms) ✔ should fail to generate a witness because mass conservation is not obeyed (74ms) Proving time:  2.167 s
+    ✔ should generate a valid proof that can be verified successfully (2183ms)

+  main circuit tests for Zeto fungible tokens with anonymity using nullifiers and without encryption
+    ✔ should succeed for valid witness (126ms)
+    ✔ should succeed for valid witness - single input (79ms) ✔ should fail to generate a witness because mass conservation is not obeyed (57ms) Proving time:  2.056 s
+    ✔ should generate a valid proof that can be verified successfully (2076ms)

   check-nullifiers circuit tests
-    ✔ should return true for valid witness (45ms)
+    ✔ should return true for valid witness (44ms)
-    ✔ should fail to generate a witness because incorrect values are not used Proving time:  0.282 s
+    ✔ should fail to generate a witness because incorrect values are not used Proving time:  0.138 s
-    ✔ should generate a valid proof using groth16 that can be verified successfully (314ms)
+    ✔ should generate a valid proof using groth16 that can be verified successfully (168ms)

-  main circuit tests for ConfidentialUTXO without encryption
-    ✔ should succeed for valid witness (39ms)
-    ✔ should fail to generate a witness because mass conservation is not obeyed Proving time:  0.191 s
-    ✔ should generate a valid proof that can be verified successfully (205ms)

-  main circuit tests for ConfidentialUTXO with encryption
-    ✔ should succeed for valid witness and produce an encypted value (69ms) ✔ should fail to generate a witness because mass conservation is not obeyed Proving time:  0.363 s
-    ✔ should generate a valid proof that can be verified successfully (375ms)

-  main circuit tests for ConfidentialUTXO with encryption and anonymity
+  main circuit tests for Zeto non-fungible tokens with anonymity without encryption
-    ✔ should succeed for valid witness and produce an encypted value (156ms) ✔ should succeed for valid witness and produce an encypted value - single input (107ms) ✔ should fail to generate a witness because mass conservation is not obeyed (72ms) Proving time:  2.235 s
+    ✔ should succeed for valid witness and produce an encypted value (39ms) Proving time:  0.135 s
-    ✔ should generate a valid proof that can be verified successfully (2253ms)
+    ✔ should generate a valid proof that can be verified successfully (144ms)

-  main circuit tests for ConfidentialUTXO (NFT) without encryption
+  main circuit tests for Zeto non-fungible tokens with anonymity using nullifiers and without encryption
-    ✔ should succeed for valid witness and produce an encypted value (39ms) Proving time:  0.131 s
+    ✔ should succeed for valid witness (88ms)
+Proving time:  1.08 s
-    ✔ should generate a valid proof that can be verified successfully (141ms)
+    ✔ should generate a valid proof that can be verified successfully (1093ms)

   check-hashes-sum circuit tests
     ✔ should return true for valid witness